Thomas Manby

-Thomas Moore Manby (1 January 1769 – 13 June 1834) was a British naval officer who fought in the French Revolutionary Wars and Napoleonic Wars and later rose to the rank of rear admiral.
+Thomas Moore Manby (1 January 1769 – 13 June 1834) was a British naval officer who fought in the French Revolutionary Wars and Napoleonic Wars and rose to the rank of rear admiral.
 He sailed with George Vancouver on his voyages of exploration, captained Bordelais, Africaine and Thalia, and was the chief suspect in the "delicate investigation" into the morals of Caroline, Princess of Wales.

 Childhood and early naval career

 Manby was born in the village of Hilgay on the edge of the Norfolk Fens.
 His father, Matthew Pepper Manby, was lord of the manor of Wood Hall in Hilgay and a former soldier and aide-de-camp to Lord Townshend.
-Manby's eldest sister Mary Jane (1763-1773), John (1773-1783) and two other siblings died as children.
-His eldest brother was George William Manby, the inventor of life-saving devices including the Manby mortar.
+Manby's eldest sister Mary Jane (1763-1773), younger brother John (1773-1783) and two other siblings died as children.
+His eldest brother was George William Manby (1765-1854), the inventor of life-saving devices including the Manby mortar.

 Lord Townshend arranged a position for the young Manby in the stationers of the ordnance department, but Manby dreamt of a life at sea and at the age of 14 resigned his post and embarked as a midshipman on board the 24-gun Hyaena.
 After two years on the Irish station he joined Cygnet and sailed to the Caribbean, returning on Amphion, and then served on the 74-gun Illustrious.